-The Center for Social Impact has hosted and sponsored great speakers at the Ross School of Business and presented its own speakers at outside events and conferences.
+The Center for Social Impact has hosted and sponsored great speakers at the Ross School of Business as well as presenting its own speakers at events and conferences.
 Below is a representative sampling of these activities.
 The Social Innovation Series brings top leaders to campus who cut across boundaries to advance innovative, practical solutions to society’s toughest social challenges.

 Board Fellows Forum: Innovation for Board Engagement